SCOPE-Santos-Volpe/NHAT/README.md

 python generate_hin.py --state_id 6 --county_id 3 --table_name California
 ```

-This command will generate the high injury network for the specified state and county using the California SDS dataset.
+This command will generate the High Injury Network for the specified state and county using the California SDS dataset.

-## Web-app
+## Web app

-The web-app is built on an EC2 server and is responsible for visualizing the high injury network on a live map.
+The web app is built on an EC2 server and is responsible for visualizing the High Injury Network on a live map.
 This section will guide you on how to interact with the server.

 ### Interacting with the EC2 server